jsime/anyevent-mattermost/README.md

 The following methods are not intended to be used by code outside this module, and their signatures (even their very existence) are not guaranteed to remain stable between versions.
 However, if you're the adventurous type ...

+## ping

+    $mconn->ping();

+Pings the Mattermost server over the WebSocket connection to maintain online status and ensure the connection remains alive.
+You should not have to call this method yourself, as start() sets up a ping callback on a timer for you.

 ## started